ewan-klein/dataliteracy/data_literacy_bos.md

 ### Overall contribution to teaching portfolio

+This course asks how data and design can be combined to support social innovation.
+It focusses the question through the lens of developing prototype solutions for 'real life' problems that require an interdisciplinary approach founded on collecting, interpreting and presenting data.

-One of the key drivers for this course is the University’s [Emerging Vision for Learning and Teaching](http://www.docs.sasg.ed.ac.uk/AcademicServices/Projects/Consultation%20on%20University%20Vision%20for%20Learning%20and%20Teaching%20Aug%202014.pdf).
+One of the key drivers for the course is the University’s [Emerging Vision for Learning and Teaching](http://www.docs.sasg.ed.ac.uk/AcademicServices/Projects/Consultation%20on%20University%20Vision%20for%20Learning%20and%20Teaching%20Aug%202014.pdf).
 The vision includes the following goals:

 **Extend learning beyond the traditional knowledge-centred course** &mdash; use the length and credit-pattern of our degrees to facilitate time spent developing graduate attributes through, for example, credit bearing self-directed study, international or service experience, interaction with employers, entrepreneurship.</li>